 Other things a risk tracking template helps with are providing a space to fully describe the risk and how it might impact the project, as well as assigning an owner to that risk.
 This is the person who is responsible for monitoring the risk and implementing action to mitigate it.
 That way the risk is less likely to be ignored, instead of everyone thinking everyone else is taking care of it.

-You also have a way to say when the risk is no longer a risk, that is you can close it.
+You also have a way to say when the risk is no longer a risk; that is you can close it.
 Once the risk is not impacting the project and has been taken care of, you don’t want to waste valuable resources tracking it.
 Here is where you can also describe the reason for closing the risk, which is a great way to communicate with your team and stakeholders.

-How to Use a Risk Tracking Template
+How to Use a Risk Register Template

-It’s important to prepare for risk, and when it happens have a plan to resolve it.
+It’s important to prepare for risk, and when it happens, have a plan to resolve it.
 But you also need a method of tracking that risk to keep an eye on it.
 Now that you’ve downloaded the free Excel spreadsheet, and you’ve hopefully read this far, you know why it’s a great document to have at your disposal.
 Now, how do you use it?

 1. ID, Description of Risk and Impact

-Begin by giving each risk a number, so you can start a list and not confuse one from another.
+Begin by giving each risk a number, so you can start a list and not confuse one with another.
 Just consider this an identification for shorthand, which is why it goes under the column heading for ID.
-Next to that is the column for where you can put the description of this potential risk.
-Be thorough it outlining what you think it is, but you’re not writing a book.
+Next to that is the column where you can put the description of this potential risk.
+Be thorough in outlining what you think it is, but you’re not writing a book.
 Just put down what’s essential.
 The rest is by definition unnecessary.
 You’ll also want to be succinct in the next column when you sketch out the various impacts such a risk might have on your project.
 But be sure to include everything.
 If you don’t know what this risk can impact, then you can’t develop a strategy to deal with it if and when it arises.

 2. How to Respond to Risk, What’s the Priority and Who Owns It

 Now comes the hard work, filling in the risk response column.
-Don’t slack off on this part, it’s engine in your vehicle to drive out risk from your project.
-Again, this isn’t a novel you’re writing, but a short and decisive response to the risk if it rises it’s head during your project.
+Don’t slack off on this part; it’s the engine in your vehicle to drive out risk from your project.
+Again, this isn’t a novel you’re writing, but a short and decisive response to the risk if it raises its head during your project.
 Now the next column is where you prioritize.
 This is where you make a decision as to the level of the risk.
 It may be high, medium or low, and you need to mark which here.
-That way you can filter the spreadsheet to see how much of each level of risk you have and then prioritize on how you will eventually deal with them.
+That way you can filter the spreadsheet to see how much of each level of risk you have, and then prioritize how you will eventually deal with them.

-Try ProjectManager.com Free for 30 Days
+Try ProjectManager Free for 30 Days